Years of Experience

 When it comes to location, the highest average paycheck ($95K annually) can be spotted in Chicago, Ill.; Rosemont, Ill. (approximately $72K), Phoenix, Ariz. (around $54K), and Charlotte, N.C. (approximately $46K) are the next top-paying cities.
 Within the company, workers earn the highest salaries (an average of $77K per year) in Illinois.

 Earning about $52K annually on average, Territory Sales Managers receive the most money.

 Certifications and Degrees

 Being a Certified Six Sigma Black Belt certainly has its perks — salaries approach $138K per year and far exceed the paychecks of those without certification.
 Bigger paychecks are awarded to Class A Commercial Driver License Holders with credentials; these people earn around $54K annually on average.
 Those with a Bachelor's Degree at U.S. Food Services come out on top, and their salaries approach $54K per year.

 In this role, the best-paying skill appears to be Financial Analysis; individuals who claim it among their capabilities enjoy a higher median salary of $110K annually.
 A garden variety skill at U.S. Food Services is Leadership; about a sixth of U.S. Food Services' people use it regularly.
 Some other standard skills here are Microsoft Excel, Customer Relationship Management, and Operations Management.

 Benefits and Perks

-As part of compensation, U.S. Food Services gives paid vacation to one-half of workers and paid sick leave to 43 percent.
-Nearly all workers participate in the company's 401(k) retirement savings plan.
-Health insurance comes as part of the deal for almost all workers, and the greater part of workers report receiving dental coverage as well.
-Employees can also look forward to life insurance, a company cell phone, a casual working environment, and free drinks.
+23 percent — the minority — enjoy both paid vacation and paid sick time.
+The vast majority of workers participate in the company's 401(k) retirement savings plan.
+Perks cover health insurance for nearly all survey participants and dental coverage for a large number of survey participants.
+Employees can also look forward to life insurance, a company cell phone, and a casual working environment.